thomashoneyman/purescript-halogen-formless/readme.md

 This is the data type we'll use throughout our application, but our form will have different fields altogether: we want them to provide two passwords we'll send to the server, and we don't have an ID for them until the form has been submitted.

 Formless requires a specific shape from your `Form` data type.
+You are expected to write a newtype that takes two arguments, `r` and `f` below, and a row containing the fields in your form.

+The first argument is `(# Type -> Type)` and turns a row of types into a concrete type.
+For example, you can fill in `Record` to get a record; `Record (name :: String)` is the same as `{ name :: String }`.

-You are expected to write a newtype that takes an argument, `f`.
-This argument will be one of many types Formless uses internally to manage your form. `f` itself expects three type arguments:
+The second argument is `(Type -> Type -> Type -> Type)` and will be filled in with one of many types Formless uses internally to manage your form.
+The three type arguments that `f` expects are:

 - an `error` type, which represents possible validation errors for the field
 - an `input` type, which represents the value the user will provide when interacting with the field
 - an `output` type, which represents the type you'd like to result from successful validation

+You don't need to manage or worry about these two arguments much; they're mostly filled in by Formless on your behalf.
+Your biggest focus will be on defining the fields in your form with their input, error, and output types.

 Here's what our form type looks like: